JorgePe/BOOSTreveng/RGB_LED.md

 Command is `080081321151000n`

-The first byte is the length of the command (i.e. 8 bytes)
+The first byte is the length of the command (i.e. 8 bytes), the meaning of the next 6 bytes is still unknown.
+The last byte is an index of the color, in the same order as used by the LEGO BOOST App:

    n in [0..A]